nuodb/nuodb-client/README.rst

 Installation
 ------------

-Unpack the tar file, or unzip the zip file into your chosen NuoDB Client package installation directory.
+Unpack the tar file, or unzip the zip file which will create a *nuodb-client-<ver>* directory that contains the NuoDB Client Package files.

 To use the drivers you may need to configure your client applications with the appropriate path settings to locate your NuoDB Client package install directory at runtime.

 Resources
 ---------